dmulyalin/ttp/docs/source/TTP_TAGS/Outputs/Attributes.rst

    * - `returner`_
      - returner to use to return data e.g. self, file, terminal
    * - `format`_
      - formatter to use to format results
-   * - `functions`_
-     - pipe separated list of functions to run results through

 name
 ******************************************************************************